AdobeDocs/commerce-admin.en/help/b2b/manage-companies.md

 # Company management

-The Company management feature allows company Administrators to view and manage the parent company and its internal organization with all related companies.
-Administrators will be able to assign or unassign companies to the parent company or manage the roles and permissions within those companies.
-B2B company management is an excellent opportunity to improve the performance within a company.
+The Company management feature streamlines business operations for companies with complex organizational structures.
+B2B company administrators can create a company hierarchy by assigning companies to a designated parent company.
+Then, the parent company administrator can view and manage the assigned companies as a group.

 From a business point of view, the controlling or owning company is generally called a parent company.
-While many parent companies will completely own their related companies, they can also be just one of the owners or members as well.
-In most cases, however, the parent company will be the majority shareholder.
-Although those companies are connected, they are two distinct legal entities.
+While many parent companies completely own their related companies, a parent company can also be just one of the owners or a member as well.
+In most cases, however, the parent company is the majority shareholder.
+Although the parent and related companies are connected, they are distinct legal entities.

 Each company contains unique identifiers, such as: